 Criteria for screening, evaluating drinking water supply projects

 The MPCA, DNR, Citizen–Business Group and Government and 3M Working Group have created a set of criteria that will be used to screen and evaluate proposed drinking water supply projects.
-Those criteria are in the file below.

 Well sampling in the east metro area